Supermarket

 The traditional supermarket occupies a large amount of floor space, usually on a single level.
 It is usually situated near a residential area in order to be convenient to consumers.
 The basic appeal is the availability of a broad selection of goods under a single roof, at relatively low prices.
 Other advantages include ease of parking and frequently the convenience of shopping hours that extend into the evening or even 24 hours of the day.
-Supermarkets usually allocate large budgets to advertising, typically through newspapers.
+Supermarkets usually allocate large budgets to advertising, typically through newspapers and television.
 They also present elaborate in-shop displays of products.

 Supermarkets typically are chain stores, supplied by the distribution centers of their parent companies, thus increasing opportunities for economies of scale.
 Supermarkets usually offer products at relatively low prices by using their buying power to buy goods from manufacturers at lower prices than smaller stores can.
-They also minimise financing costs by paying for goods at least 30 days after receipt and some extract credit terms of 90 days or more from vendors.
+They also minimize financing costs by paying for goods at least 30 days after receipt and some extract credit terms of 90 days or more from vendors.
 Certain products (typically staple foods such as bread, milk and sugar) are very occasionally sold as loss leaders so as to attract shoppers to their store.
-Supermarkets make up for their low margins by a high volume of sales, and with of higher-margin items bought by the attracted shoppers.
-Self-service with shopping carts (trolleys) or baskets reduces labor costs, and many supermarket chains are attempting further reduction by shifting to self-service check-out.
+Supermarkets make up for their low margins by a high volume of sales, and with sales of higher-margin items bought by the customers.
+Self-service with shopping carts (trolleys) or baskets reduces labor costs, and many supermarket chains are attempting further reduction by shifting to self-service check-outs.